chrisdesignsofficial/cinfoassesment/README.md

 # cinfoassesment
-This the assessment given to us to use J querry and Boostrap
+This the assessment given to us to use J querry and Boostrap.

+ The Boostrap file have been manipulated to suite the weba page design.